 While steam irons offer enhanced performance, they also have some drawbacks:

-• Higher Cost: Steam irons are generally more expensive than dry irons, which can be a consideration for budget-conscious consumers.
+- Higher Cost: Steam irons are generally more expensive than dry irons, which can be a consideration for budget-conscious consumers.
+Also, requires high maintenance & consumes more energy than dry iron.

 Orpat Irons: A Reliable Choice